 Relatives that are within the third degree of relationship to an employee by blood or marriage are as follows: spouse, parent, grandparent, great-grandparent, brother or sister, son or daughter, uncle or aunt, niece or nephew, grandson or granddaughter, great-grandson or great-granddaughter, and any of these relatives by marriage.

-If, in the judgment of SWOSU, an employee’s outside work interferes with their performance or ability to meet the requirements of the employee’s position with SWOSU, the employee may be subject to disciplinary action, up to and including termination.
+If, in the judgment of SWOSU, an employee’s outside work interferes with their performance, their ability to meet the requirements of the employee’s position with SWOSU, or that work time and/or SWOSU resources have been utilized in connection with the outside employment the employee may be subject to disciplinary action, up to and including termination.